cosmic-utils/app-hub/README.md

 # 🚀 AppHub

 AppHub is a Linux desktop application that simplifies the installation and management of .appImage packages through an intuitive graphical interface.
 Additionally, it provides the ability to easily uninstall applications installed via AppImage.
-Is also available an app store to download and install new applications based on official AppImageHub.

 ## 📸 Screenshots
 <p align="center">